AMERICAN CHESTNUT

 THE GREATEST LOSS TO AMERICA

-In Colonial times, chestnut was preferred for log cabin foundations, fence posts, flooring, and caskets.
+In Colonial times, American Chestnut was preferred for log cabin foundations, fence posts, flooring, and caskets.
 Later, railroad ties, telephones, and telegraph poles were of chestnut.
 Many of these are still in use today.
-Chestnut once dominated a significant part of the eastern U.S. forests.
+American Chestnut once dominated a significant part of the eastern U.S. forests.
 At nearly four billion, the tree was among the largest, tallest, and fastest growing there.

-The Chestnut grew rapidly and attained huge sizes.
+American Chestnut grew rapidly and attained huge sizes.
 It was often an outstanding feature in both urban and rural landscapes.
-Chestnut was rot-resistant and straight-grained.
+American Chestnut was rot-resistant and straight-grained.
 And, it was suitable for furniture as well as fencing, and all forms of building materials.
-In Colonial times, log cabin foundations, fence posts, flooring, and caskets were of Chestnut.
+In Colonial times, log cabin foundations, fence posts, flooring, and caskets were all made of American Chestnut.
 Also, it served as railroad ties as well as both telephone and telegraph poles.
 Many of these items are still in use today.

 But, despite its demise as a lumber and nut crop species, the American Chestnut is not extinct.
 The blight cannot kill the underground root system.
 The terrible pathogen that brought Chestnut to its knees cannot compete with soil microorganisms present in its soilStump sprouts grow vigorously in cutover or disturbed sites where there is plenty of sunlight.
 But, they inevitably are killed by the blight.
 This cycle of death and rebirth continues to kept the species alive even though it is considered functionally extinct.